OctopusDeploy/docs/src/pages/docs/projects/project-triggers/external-feed-triggers.md

 If your project contains multiple [channels](/docs/releases/channels), you have the option of selecting which channel this trigger will apply to.
 Any pushed packages must satisfy the selected channel's [versioning rules](/docs/releases/channels#version-rules) to trigger a release creation.
 The releases created by the trigger will use this channel.

-Unlike the existing [Automatic Release Creation](/docs/projects/project-triggers/automatic-release-creation) feature, you can create multiple external feed triggers per channel.
-This can enable you to, for example, have your external container dependencies in a separate trigger to that used for your internal container dependencies.
+Unlike the existing [built-in package repository triggers](/docs/projects/project-triggers/built-in-package-respository-triggers) (formerly Automatic Release Creation), you can create multiple external feed triggers per project.
+This can enable you to automatically create releases for multiple channels.

 :::figure
 ![Channel selection](/docs/projects/project-triggers/images/external-trigger-channel.png)